nickjust/ASR_command_words/README.md

 - Script for automated recording: [AudioRecorder.py](https://github.com/nickjust/ASR_command_words/blob/main/AudioRecorder.py)

 ### Part 2: Preprocessing
-- For the evaluation and validation of the two neural networks, a 3-fold speaker-independent cross-validation was chosen.
+- For the evaluation and validation of the two neural networks, a 3-fold speaker independent cross validation was chosen.
 For this purpose, the data set had to be divided into 3 equal parts.
 In order to develop a speaker-independent system, it was ensured that a speaker did not occur simultaneously in the training and validation data.

 <p align="center">
   <img src="images_readme/cross_validation_fig.PNG" width="550"/>